-- 6. National Mission for Technical Textiles - The Cabinet Committee on Economic Affairs has approved the launch of the National Mission for Technical Textiles. - The Mission would have a four year implementation period from FY 2020-21 to 2023-24. - Mission will The also promote education technical at hiaher engineering and technology levels related to technical textiles and its application areas coverina engineering, medical, agriculture, aquaculture and dairy segments. - Skill development will be promoted and an adequate pool of highly skilled manpower resources will be created for meeting the need of relatively sophisticated technical textiles manufacturing units. - The Mission will have four components: - Component -I (Research, Innovation and Development) - Component -II (Promotion and Market Development)

-- Component III (Export Promotion) - Component- IV (Education, Training, Skill Development)
+National Mission for Technical Textiles

+• The Cabinet Committee on Economic Affairs has approved the launch of the National Mission for Technical Textiles.

+- The Mission would have a four year implementation period from FY 2020-21 to 2023-24. - The Mission will also promote technical education at higher engineering and technology levels related to technical textiles and its application areas covering engineering, medical, agriculture, aquaculture and dairy segments. - Skill development will be promoted and an adequate pool of highly skilled manpower resources will be created for meeting the need of relatively sophisticated technical textiles manufacturing units. - The Mission will have four components: - Component -l (Research, Innovation and Development) - Component -II (Promotion and Market Development) - Component III (Export Promotion) - Component- IV (Education, Training, Skill Development)